Whether you're embarking on a new-build or painstakingly restoring a listed building, here is our choice of the craftsmen with excellent foundations.

 R. Moulding & Co

-Two of the current directors of this family-owned building company, Bill and Tim Moulding, are part of the original family who started the business more than 200 years ago.
-The firm continues to specialise in construction, restoration, maintenance and landscaping, operating within a 50-mile radius of its home in Salisbury, Wiltshire.
+Two of the directors of this family-owned building company, Bill and Tim Moulding, are part of the family who started the business more than 200 years ago.
+The firm specialises in construction, restoration, maintenance and landscaping, operating within a 50-mile radius of its home in Salisbury, Wiltshire.

 01722 742228; www.rmoulding.co.uk